bar181/bar181/README.md

 Fractional AI architect for startups and growth teams.
 Focus on roadmaps, audits, and rapid MVP delivery.

-### AGI Research
+### Harvard Capstone - AI First Documentation
-Exploring neuro-symbolic methods, reflective loops, dynamic memory graphs,
+Leveraging neuro-symbolic methods, reflective loops, dynamic memory graphs,
-and frameworks for emergent intelligence.
+and frameworks for agentic processes to create comprehensive documentation with <5% ambiguity and <2% functional loss (compared to tested human written documentation that includes 4--65% ambiguity.
+Goal is to quantify ability to use agentic processes and neural symbolic languages for SOTA documentation workflows.

 ---